 You can find several wells within the fort - not for water.
 But are filled with treasure, some found and some yet to be found.
-Thanks to all that treasure, Kangra fort was attacked more than 50 times but been strong survived all of this, not the 1905 earthquake.
+Thanks to all that treasure, Kangra Fort was attacked more than 50 times but has been strong and survived all of this, not the 1905 earthquake.

 Just make sure to reach Fort Terrace passing through Mahlon Ka Darwaza around sunset to capture an amazing view of the sunset from the highest point of the Kangra Fort on one side and on the other side blush pink Himalayan mountain.
 This hour is also known as golden hours where the golden rays caused the snow-covered mountain to blush pink.

 Entry Fees: Indian, SAARC and BIMSTAC ₹25per person and for Foreigner ₹3000 per person

 Good food but you have to make sure that you have plenty of time to chill out and relax!
 Their Italian Chicken Corn Pizza is superb!